davidekete/remix-ide/docs/run.md

 Make sure this file is the active tab in the Editor.
 Then, in the field next to `At Address`, input the contract's address and click on `At Address`.
 If successful, an instance of the contract will appear below in the list of **Deployed Contracts**.

-**Note:** To generate the ABI, in the Solidity compiler after a contract is compiled, click on the **Compilation Details** button.
+**Note:** To generate the ABI, in the Solidity Compiler after a contract is compiled, click on the **Compilation Details** button.
 A modal will come up that contains the ABI, among other info.

 ## Pending Instances